-Captain Picard and his crew pursue the Borg back in time to stop them from preventing Earth's first contact with an alien species.
-They also make sure that Zefram Cochrane makes his famous maiden flight at warp speed.
+The Borg travel back in time intent on preventing Earth's first contact with an alien species.
+Captain Picard and his crew pursue them to ensure that Zefram Cochran makes his maiden flight reaching warp speed.

 The stable wormhole discovered by the Deep Space Nine crew is known to the Bajoran people as the Celestial Temple of their Prophets.
 Sisko, as discoverer of the wormhole and its inhabitants, is therefore the Emissary of Bajoran prophesy.
 The wormhole's other end is in the Gamma Quadrant, halfway around the galaxy from Bajor.
 That section of space is dominated by the malevolent Dominion.
 The Dominion is led by the Changelings, the race of shapeshifters to which Odo belongs.
 As of the beginning of the sixth season, Cardassia has joined the Dominion, and together they are waging war on the Federation and their Klingon allies.
 The war is quickly becoming the most costly war ever for the Federation, and the Deep Space Nine crew must fight to protect their way of life.Written by

 Matthew D. Wilson <firstname.lastname@example.org>

 The runabout vessels used on DS9 are named after rivers, i.e., Rio Grande, Yangtze, Mekong.
 See more »